Sivi (film): Production

-In February 2007, Senthilnathan, who had apprenticed under S. J. Surya, announced that he would make a horror film titled Sivi and would be in charge of the screenplay and dialogues, apart from direction.
-The film's story was taken from the 2004 Thai-thriller, Shutter, with Indian elements infused into the script.
-Yogi, the grandson of actor Thengai Srinivasan, was selected to play his second lead role after Azhagiya Asura (2006), while newcomers Jayashree Rao and Anuja Iyer were also selected to play lead roles.
-Dharan, who had earlier worked on Parijatham (2006), was announced as the music director for the film.
+Sivi is the directorial debut of Senthilnathan, who had apprenticed under S. J. Suryah.
+The film's story was taken from the 2004 Thai film, Shutter, with Indian elements infused into the script.
 Vignesh Shivan worked on the film as an assistant director, and also appeared in a supporting role as the lead actor's friend.

 Soundtrack

-The soundtrack of the film was composed by Dharan.
-Union Minister G. K. Vasan released the audio cassette of Sivi at a function held in Chennai on 29 July 2007 with attendees including directors Ameer, Subramaniam Siva and Tamil Film Producers Council president Rama Narayanan.
+The soundtrack was composed by Dharan Kumar.
+The then Union Minister G. K. Vasan released the audio cassette of Sivi at a function held in Chennai on 29 July 2007.
 The soundtrack became critically acclaimed with a reviewer noting that Dharan "has oodles of talent, and he definitely knows the pulse of today's generation".
 La.
 Rajkumar wrote lyrics for two of the film's songs, while Dr Burn wrote his own lyrics for his rap portions.

-Release
+Critical reception

-The film received generally positive reviews, with The Hindu stating that the "film scares in parts" and that "Yogi has performed his role convincingly, while Jayasri Rao needs to improve" and that "Anuja Iyer as the ghost has done a good job".
-A critic from Indiaglitz.com labelled the film as a "welcome relief", noting that "the movie is technically rich and the star cast give their best on screen makes it work.
-But giving the movie its true color is Dharan's top-class background score.
-His good re-recording helps sustain the momentum of the movie and wraps audience to their seats."
+S.R.
+Ashok Kumar of The Hindu stated that the "film scares in parts" and that "Yogi has performed his role convincingly, while Jayasri Rao needs to improve" and that "Anuja Iyer as the ghost has done a good job".
+Malini Mannath of Chennai Online wrote "The film has a Ram Gopal Varma touch.
+But even the ace director has not managed to give his supernatural thrillers such a well-packaged and structured look, the way Senthilnathan has.
+It's not a film for the faint-hearted.
+But it's a real treat for lovers of this genre".

-The reviewer from Behindwoods.com stated "the film has a bright chance of becoming a commercial success", mentioning that "debutant director Senthil Nathan has diligently worked hard and the film stands a testimony to his efforts.
-A bright future is in store for this talented director.
-Seamless and taut editing by Sasikumar spices up the terror quotient of the film."
-Reviewers from Sify.com cited that "Yogi as Krishna is one of the most impressive actors, one has seen in recent times.
-The director has been able to give an eerie look and feel to the film", while Rediff.com said "it is the climax though, that packs a punch, and worth all the minutes of waiting, watching and wondering.
+The reviewers from Sify wrote that "Yogi as Krishna is one of the most impressive actors, one has seen in recent times.
+The director has been able to give an eerie look and feel to the film", while Pavithra Srinivasan of Rediff.com said "it is the climax though, that packs a punch, and worth all the minutes of waiting, watching and wondering.
 An end that fits perfectly with the tone of the story, incidentally tying up with the title of the movie as well.
 A pat on the back to the editor for some slick work."